Our story

 The Cullens

-When the evacuation of the Norfolk Island colony began in 1807, the former convicts farming on the island were granted land along the banks of the Derwent River as compensation.
+When the evacuation of the Norfolk Island colony began in 1807, some of the former convicts farming on the island were granted land along the banks of the Derwent River as compensation.
 One of these farmers was James Bryan Cullen, an ex-convict “first fleeter” who left Norfolk Island in the “Second Embarkation” on the Porpoise on 26 December 1807.
 Cullen received a grant of land of 65 acres, probably in 1808, part of which Glen Derwent now occupies.

 1818